-- Lancaster Seminary Summer Academy: Degree-seeking Lancaster Seminary students may submit requests to earn academic credit for eligible Summer Academy offerings, subject to approval by the Vice President of Academic Affairs/Dean of the Seminary. - To earn academic credit, students will be expected to attend every session of the offering and complete supplemental readings and assignments as defined in a syllabus provided by the professor, with final submission of assignments no later than September 1. - For eligible offerings, registration procedures and forms, go to www.lancasterseminary.edu Current Students > MY LTS > Register for Classes > My LTS-For Students.. - On-Line Study: Whether through Lancaster Seminary or any ATS-accredited institution, students may request authorization to undertake on-line study. - A completed EXTERNAL OR ON-LINE STUDY REQUEST FORM must be submitted to the registrar for consideration and approval by the Vice President of Academic Affairs/Dean of the Seminary prior to the registration period. - Lancaster Seminary students who live 75 miles away from the Lancaster Seminary campus and/or have a demonstrated hardship may request to register for on-line courses offered by Lancaster Seminary during the regular registration period. - See Academic Policies and Procedures, Section 4, for Lancaster Seminary's policy regarding the maximum number of on-line credits that will be accepted toward each degree program. - See Appendix I : Technology skills and knowledge requirements for participating in Lancaster Seminary's 21st century learning environments" - Inter-Institutional Studies: Exchange programs with the following institutions have been established: - Millersville University and Franklin & Marshall College cross-registration opportunities have been established whereby full-time degree-seeking master's seminarians may, upon approval from both institutions, take eligible courses during the fall or spring term and pay Lancaster Seminary tuition.
-Terms of the exchange and forms are available in the registrar's office. - O Drew Theological Seminary: Lancaster Seminary has entered into an agreement with Drew Theological Seminary to offer United Methodist doctrine, polity, and history courses on the Drew campus in Madison, New Jersey, or on-line.
+- Lancaster Seminary Summer Academy: Degree-seeking Lancaster Seminary students may submit requests to earn academic credit for eligible Summer Academy offerings, subject to approval by the Vice President of Academic Affairs/Dean of the Seminary. - To earn academic credit, students will be expected to attend every session of the offering and complete supplemental readings and assignments as defined in a syllabus provided by the professor, with final submission of assignments no later than September 1. - For eligible offerings, registration procedures and forms, go to www.lancasterseminary.edu Current Students > MY LTS > Register for Classes. - On-Line Study: Whether through Lancaster Seminary or any ATS-accredited institution, students may request authorization to undertake on-line study. - A completed EXTERNAL OR ON-LINE STUDY REQUEST FORM must be submitted to the registrar for consideration and approval by the Vice President of Academic Affairs/Dean of the Seminary prior to the registration period. - Lancaster Seminary students who live 75 miles away from the Lancaster Seminary campus and/or have a demonstrated hardship may request to register for on-line courses offered by Lancaster Seminary during the regular registration period. - See Academic Policies and Procedures, Section 4, for Lancaster Seminary's policy regarding the maximum number of on-line credits that will be accepted toward each degree program. - Inter-Institutional Studies: Exchange programs with the following institutions have been established: - Millersville University and Franklin & Marshall College have been established whereby fulltime degree-seeking master's seminarians may, upon approval from both institutions, take eligible courses during the fall or spring term and pay Lancaster Seminary tuition.
+Terms of the exchange and forms are available in the registrar's office. - Drew Theological Seminary: Lancaster Seminary has entered into an agreement with Drew Theological Seminary to offer United Methodist doctrine, polity, and history courses on the Drew campus in Madison, New Jersey, or on-line.
 Lancaster Seminary students who wish to register for the United Methodist courses at Drew will do so in the normal registration process.
 Drew's tuition and fees will be charged to the student's Lancaster Seminary account. - Eastern Mennonite Seminary Lancaster Campus: By special arrangement, degree-seeking students may apply and register for courses offered by EMS Lancaster campus in accordance with EMS policies and procedures. - Other opportunities as announced.